hainingpan/HartreeFock_GPT/Prompt_template.md

 # README
-The template closely adheres to the syntax rules of Python f-string formatting.
+The template loosely adheres to the syntax rules of Python f-string formatting.
 - The {} placeholders are intended for string substitutions.
 - The [] brackets denote optional strings.